LucasJDean/hello-world/README.md

 # hello-world
-repo to learn how to use git lmao
+repo to learn how to use git lmao and this is better than king terry's templeos.